engineblock/engineblock/docs/dev_annotated_diag.md

 This implementation does little, but what it does is important.
 First, it remembers the ActivityDef that goes with the activity instance.
 This is intended to be the initializer data for the activity instance.
 Second, it simply provides an Action when asked.
 Now we see the second opportunity to specialize the behavior of the Action, around the slot number.

 Whether we want it or not, the slot number is available to us.
-Notice that the DiagAction itself is taking the slot number and the activityDef.
+Notice that the DiagAction itself is taking the slot number and the activity.
 We'll explain why further down.

 ~~~
 public class DiagActionDispenser implements ActionDispenser {
-    private ActivityDef activityDef;
+    private ActivityDef activity;

-    public DiagActionDispenser(ActivityDef activityDef) {
+    public DiagActionDispenser(ActivityDef activity) {
-        this.activityDef = activityDef;
+        this.activity = activity;
     }

     @Override
     public Action getAction(int slot) {
-        return new DiagAction(slot, activityDef);
+        return new DiagAction(slot, activity);
     }
 }
 ~~~